AndreWohnsland/CocktailBerry/docs/advanced.md

 The amount of newlines can be one or more between each line.
 If there is another type of separator, please use a text editor to change it accordingly.
 The script will check for duplicates and wait for user prompt, if there are any issues.
-If the data got no unit between amount and name, use the `--no-unit` or `-ni` flag.
+If the data got no unit between amount and name, use the `--no-unit` or `-nu` flag.
 If the recipe use another unit than ml, please provide the according conversion factor, like `--conversion 29.5735` or `-c 29.5735`, when using oz.

 I still **STRONGLY** recommend doing a backup of your local database (`Cocktail_database.db`) before running the import, just in case.